|The Frankfurt-Tipp rating:|

-James Lavelle (Brendan Gleeson), priest in a small Irish coastal village, has heard many incredible things during confession.
-But even he is surprised when one day a member of his community tells him that he will kill him next Sunday.
-Not because James did something bad.
-On the contrary, in order to set a sign against the crimes committed by other priests under the protection of the Church, a good priest should die.
-Since he was threatened during confession, James must not turn to the police.
-And since he has not recognized who has announced his imminent death to him, he now has to start searching for his murderer in his small congregation.
-But the time he has left flies by and there are still some things James wants done, if he really has to die on Sunday…
+James Lavelle (Brendan Gleeson), a priest in a small Irish coastal village, has heard many incredible things during confession, after all.
+But even he is surprised when one day a member of his congregation opens up to him that he will kill him next Sunday.
+Not because James has done anything bad.
+On the contrary, to make a statement against the crimes committed by other priests under the protection of the church, a good priest is to die.
+Because he was threatened during confession, James is not allowed to turn to the police.
+And since he didn't realize who told him his death was imminent, he must now search his small parish for his killer-to-be.
+But the time he has left is flying by, and there are still a few things James wants done at all costs, should he really have to die on Sunday.

-The perfect composition of the fantastic images of the rough Irish coastal landscape captured by Stanley Kubrick's cameraman Larry Smith and the elegiac music of Patrick Cassidy alone is a real cinematic delight.
-And also the embedded play of the outstanding ensemble, led by a wonderfully restrained Brendan Gleeson, turns the small drama into great cinema.
-The story itself is told rather unagitatedly, whereby behind the leisurely staging an unexpected profundity reveals itself, through which especially the ending gets a special sustainability.
+Alone the perfect composition of the fantastic images of the rugged Irish coastal landscape captured by Stanley Kubrick's cinematographer Larry Smith and the elegiac music by Patrick Cassidy is a real cinematic treat.
+And the acting of the excellent ensemble, led by a wonderfully restrained Brendan Gleeson, also makes for great cinema.
+The story itself is told in a rather unagitated manner, with an unexpected profundity revealing itself behind the leisurely staging, through which the ending in particular is given a special sustainability.